California Brain Injury Lawyers

 • Paralysis

-These conditions incur even higher medical expenses, especially if they persist for a long time.
+These conditions can incur even higher medical expenses, especially if they persist for a long time.
 Seizures and strokes, for example, remain a constant risk even years after sustaining a brain injury, potentially causing financial ruin.

 A severe traumatic brain injury can also result in an altered state of consciousness.
 Widespread damage to the brain can cause a coma, which significantly decreases the victim’s chances of returning to a relatively normal life.
 If they wake up from a coma, they might then enter a vegetative state, in which they are awake but unaware of their surroundings.